samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Ring, Rare (Requires Attunement)*

 While wearing this ring, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to gain X-ray vision with a range of 30 feet for 1 minute.
-To you, solid objects within that radius appear transparent and don’t prevent light from passing through them.
+To you, solid objects within that radius appear transparent and don't prevent light from passing through them.
 The vision can penetrate 1 foot of stone, 1 inch of common metal, or up to 3 feet of wood or dirt.
 Thicker substances or a thin sheet of lead block the vision.

 Whenever you use the ring again before taking a Long Rest, you must succeed on a DC 15 Constitution saving throw or gain 1 [Exhaustion](/sources/dnd/free-rules/rules-glossary#ExhaustionCondition) level.